andrew867/LuxPower-Advanced/README.md

 ## BACKUPS

 Home Assistant can fail or become corrupted—this happens more often than you'd think.
 If you’re on a Raspberry Pi, **do not** install this integration first.
 Instead, set up a backup solution (like backups to Google Drive).
 That way, if your Pi fails, you can restore easily.
+You have been warned.

 Even on a VM, corruption can occur.
 I **highly** recommend:
 [https://github.com/sabeechen/hassio-google-drive-backup](https://github.com/sabeechen/hassio-google-drive-backup)